A traffic crossing with cars, bikes and pedestrians.

 And, yes, 'mat' means food in Swedish.

-6. Climate-smart sharing
+6. Climate-smart living and sharing

-The vision of the Sege Park project is to create a new tranquil community in a green area near the city centre, relying on renewable energy production to create a district free from carbon dioxide emissions.
 Through rebuilds and newbuilds, this old hospital park will house about 1,000 new homes.
 It is the first project in Malmö to have been certified within CEEQUAL, an international evidence-based sustainability assessment system.

 7. Show me the cans